 - Agency nursing allows you to work in different facilities.

-- Agency nurses can be exposed to different specialties.
+- Agency nurses can be exposed to different specialities.

-- No need to work in Public holidays.
+- No need to work on Public holidays.

 - Travel and accommodation expenses are often paid for nurses choosing to work in rural areas.

 - Not enough support or explanation of systems

 - Income for full-time agency nurses is not always guaranteed